bobpeers/Alteryx_SDK_Credentials/README.md

 Sucessful operations will be output to the O-Output.
 The output is in two columns, saved username and password.

 ## Usage
 This workflow demonstrates the tool in use and the output data.
-The name of the saevd credential is enter and the workflow returns the username and password associated with the key.
+The name of the saved credential is entered and the workflow returns the username and password associated with the key.

 ![alt text](https://github.com/bobpeers/Alteryx_SDK_Credentials/blob/master/images/Credentials_workflow.png "Credentials Workflow")